ash/raku-course/essentials/built-in-functions-for-printing/say/index.md

 1. Converts the result to UTF-8.
 1. Sends it to the `STDOUT` stream.

-From the user perspective, `say` simply prints the contents of a variable to the terminal.
+From the user perspective, `say` simply prints the contents of a variable to the terminal and adds the newline.

 The first step requires some explanations.
 The `gist` method is a method that is defined for every built-in data type, such as integers or strings.
 For such simple types, the return result is a human-readable value that represents the item.